 In 2011, more than half of farm household members had health insurance coverage from an employment-based plan.
-One major reason that a farmer or rancher would work solely on the farm and not have access to employer-sponsored insurance through an off-farm job is the intensive time commitment for some commodity specializations (see table on Health expenditure and insurance coverage information of principal farm operator households, by commodity specialization, 2011 ).
-An example of this is in dairy production.
-Farming is the major occupation for nearly all of those who specialize in dairy production—significantly more than the average of 48 percent of all farm households.
-Compared to the 57 percent of all farm household members receiving insurance from employer-sponsored plans, only 36 percent of dairy household members were covered by such plans.
-This, in large part, explains why about 36 percent of dairy household members were uninsured in 2011, compared to 9.3 percent for all farm household members.
+Time demands on the farm prevent many farmers or ranchers from accessing employer-sponsored insurance through an off-farm job (see table on Health expenditure and insurance coverage information of principal farm operator households, by commodity specialization, 2011 ).
+This is especially true of dairy farmers; only 36 percent of dairy household members were covered by employee plans in 2011 (versus 57 percent of all farm household members).
+This largely explains why over a third of dairy household members were uninsured in 2011, compared to 9.3 percent for all farm household members.